FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 13: Login**

-As a user, I want to be able to login to the app.
+As an user, I want to be able to login to the app.

 _User interface mockups_